supekarnikhil/env-tools/README.md

 }
 ```

-## Available command arguements
+## Available command arguments

-The options specified in here precedes the default configurations.
+The options specified here precede the default configurations.

 ```
 -c, --config-path <string>", "default config file path" -e, --env-path <string>", "target env file path"
--s, --schema-path <string>", "env schema file path" -q, --quiet", "exit with error if any"
+-s, --schema-path <string>", "env schema file path" -q, --quiet", "exit with an error if any"
 ```

-1. `-c` or `--config-path`: provide alternative configuration file path.
+1. `-c` or `--config-path`: provide an alternative configuration file path.
 This will only override the above default configuration.
    ex. you can only override envFilePath and envSchemaFilePath in your configuration.

 `env-config.json`